AhamefulaChibundu/alx-system_engineering-devops/0x00-shell_basics/README.md

 5. A script that displays current directory contents, including hidden files (starting with .): `#!/bin/bash ls -la`
 6. A script that displays current directory contents in long format, with user and group IDs displayed numerically and also hidden files: `#!/bin/bash ls -na`
 7. A script that creates a directory in another directory: ``#!/bin/bash mkdir /tmp/file1``
-8. A script that moves one directory to another: ``#!/bin/bash mv /tmp/dir1 /tmp/dir2``
+8. A script that moves a file to a directory to: ``#!/bin/bash mv /tmp/file1 /tmp/dir2``
+9. A script that deletes a file from a directory: ``#!/bin/bash rm /tmp/dir1/file1``